Pennsylvania issues guidance on related-party intangible expense addback provision

 Service providers should pay particular attention to Delaware’s sourcing rules—for apportionment purposes Delaware sources services based on where such services are performed, which, although a market-driven approach, differs from the more typical market-based sourcing in place in many other states.
 Given the upcoming shift in apportionment factor weighting, companies should take time to review their Delaware corporate income tax receipts sourcing for opportunities as well as exposures.

-For more information on these topics, or state and local taxes in general, please contact the authors, or the Drinker Biddle lawyer which whom you regularly work.
+For more information on these topics, or state and local taxes in general, please contact the authors, or the Drinker Biddle lawyer with whom you regularly work.

 L. 2013, H.B.
 465.